AntoinetteW/ent-ds-del-2-1-end-to-end-example-ds-deloitte-03192019/README.md

 df.describe()
 ```

-It takes any numeric fields in the data sets and provides a range of statistics - from the number of data points to the mean, minimum, maximum and even the standard deviation and quartiles for the values.
+It takes any numeric fields in the data set and provides a range of statistics - from the number of data points to the mean, minimum, maximum and even the standard deviation and quartiles for the values.
 If you don't happen to know what all of those mean, don't worry - this is a data cleaning class, not a statistics class! **Bottom line, DataFrames will tell you everything you might want to know about a data set - along with a few things you may not even care about!**

-If you imported a really large spreadsheet with a lot of numeric columns, you can refine your request by asking (for example) for just the mean or the median, just for one column:
+If you imported a really large spreadsheet with a lot of numeric columns, you can refine your request by asking (for example) for the mean or the median, for just one column:

 ```python